-The bus to Ivy Tech will leave at 7:35 am each morning when Ivy Tech is in session.
+The bus to lvy Tech will leave at 7:35 am each morning when lvy Tech is in session.
 The bus will depart from the CHS Cafeteria.
-A more detailed schedule will be given to students before Ivy Tech begins each semester.
+A more detailed schedule will be given to students before lvy Tech begins each semester.
 The schedule varies each semester based on student schedules.

-Once Ivy Tech Classes begin, students will be on campus at Ivy Tech.
+Once lvy Tech Classes begin, students will be on campus at lvy Tech.
 Until that time, students will report to CHS for their first on campus class on-time each day.
 This includes CCR.